 This topic provides answers to frequently asked questions about PolarDB for PostgreSQL.

-PolarDB is a cloud-based relational database service.
-PolarDB has been deployed in data centers in more than 10 regions around the world.
+PolarDB for MySQL is a cloud-based relational database service.
+It is deployed in data centers in more than 10 regions around the world.
 PolarDB provides out-of-the-box online database services.
-PolarDB supports three independent engines.
-This allows PolarDB to be fully compatible with MySQL and PostgreSQL, and highly compatible with Oracle syntax.
-A PolarDB cluster supports a maximum storage space of 100 TB.
-You can purchase PolarDB on a pay-as-you-go basis based on your needs.
-For more information, see Overview.
+PolarDB for MySQL is fully compatible with PostgreSQL.
+A PolarDB cluster supports a storage capacity of up to 100 TB.
+For more information, see What is PolarDB?

 - Why does PolarDB outperform traditional databases?